 Arizona’s Private School Tax Credit helps all families have access to high quality private school education

-The Institute for Better Education (IBE) and Arizona Tuition Connection are non-profit school tuition organizations (STO’s), authorized by the state to administer an Arizona State Tax Law, providing families a vehicle to afford private school tuition, for students in Kindergarten through 12th grade.
+The Institute for Better Education (IBE) is a non-profit school tuition organizations (STO), authorized by the state to administer an Arizona State Tax Law, providing families a vehicle to afford private school tuition, for students in Kindergarten through 12th grade.

 Arizona state tax law allows Arizona tax payers to make an annual contribution into a family’s “Individual Recommended Fund Scholarship Account” through The Institute for Better Education, or other STO.
 Donors receive a dollar-for-dollar tax credit on their Arizona State tax return.
 This tax law helps all families have access to a high-quality private school education.